-You use Wi-Fi at home, at work and while out-and-about, but having the technology built into your car presents its own unique advantages.
+You use Wi-Fi at home, at work, and while on the go, but having the technology built into your car presents unique advantages.

-One-time use and monthly plan options – So far, providers are making it easy and affordable to get one-time data packages, monthly subscriptions or even add car data to your existing mobile plan.
+- One-time use and monthly plan options – Providers are making it easy and affordable to get one-time data packages, monthly subscriptions, or even add car data to your existing mobile plan.

 Those advantages can appeal to just about anyone in the market for a new car, but they aren’t the main driving force behind the technology.

-As Tesla has shown us, in-car data connections are useful for implementing essential software updates, something a third or more of motorists often fail to do on their own.
-Using the vehicle’s Wi-Fi capabilities to rollout massive software updates could reduce costly recalls for manufacturers and increase safety for everyone on the road.
+As Tesla has shown us, in-car data connections are useful for implementing essential software updates, something a third or more motorists often fail to do independently.
+Using the vehicle’s Wi-Fi capabilities to roll out massive software updates could reduce costly recalls for manufacturers and increase everyone’s safety on the road.